-What do I need to bring with me to the Food Pantry?
+What do I need to bring with me to Beyond Hunger?

 Every time you visit you need to bring a photo ID and proof of address in our service area: if your ID has this, that is all you need.
 But if it doesn’t, you’ll need to bring a secondary proof of address.
-We also recommend bringing reusable bags – not only will this make carrying food easier, but it saves us the cost of purchasing disposable plastic bags.
-Additionally, we recommend bringing grocery cart or large suitcase to help transport groceries if you’re taking public transportation.
+We load your groceries right into your car trunk when you use the drive-thru, it is helpful to have space available in your car for two large boxes.
+If you are arriving for walk-up distribution we recommend bringing grocery cart or large suitcase to help transport groceries if you’re taking public transportation.